dotrosedotnet/goin-out-of-my-head/README.md

 You can see in this document that a custom function had to be made to increase spacing between the header and the sheet music.
-This is such a foundational function that it should not need to be custom made.
+This is such a foundational concept in sheet music formatting that it should not need to be custom made.

-Relatedly, maybe my workflow needs refinement, but I do not find it easy to create reliably formatted leadsheets without a lot of tweaking.
+Relatedly, maybe my workflow needs refinement, but I do not find it easy to create reliably formatted leadsheets without a lot of tweaking of unclear and unreliable settings.
 Like I said, it could be me, but I feel like the main purpose of Lilypond is not reflected in the amount of tweaking that I usually feel that I need to do.

 What are they called "sane defaults"? ;)